DrawDrimer/Floppy-Browser/README.md

 ## Distribution
 - You can request a installer cd to install Floppy Browser + Floppy Dev kit basic
 - Or Floppy Explorer beta + Floppy Dev kit full version
+- You Can download the last version in the drawdrimer web-site
 - Warning : the service don't have started and you can't request the installation CD/DVD
+- But you can request a Free Starter Kit sending a e-mail for mikemilesgamer@outlook.com